zak-khalwani/zak-khalwani/README.md

-# Hi there, I'm Zak Khalwani 👋
+# Hi There, I'm Zak Khalwani 👋

-I'm a **Data Analyst** and **Business Intelligence Engineer** specializing in transforming complex business problems into clear, actionable, and profitable solutions.
+I build data solutions that drive measurable business impact, such as increasing gross profit by 18%, reducing new-user churn by 40%, and preventing significant negative ROI through rigorous A/B testing.

-My expertise lies in developing end-to-end data strategies—from architecting data pipelines and building robust data models in Microsoft Fabric, to conducting deep-dive diagnostic analysis in Python & SQL.
-I translate these findings into interactive Power BI dashboards and "what-if" simulators that empower C-suite leaders to make smarter, data-driven decisions.
+My expertise lies in the full data lifecycle: architecting end-to-end data pipelines and star schema models in Microsoft Fabric, conducting diagnostic analysis and building optimization models in Python and SQL, and creating interactive dashboards and "what-if" simulators in Power BI.
+I specialize in transforming complex business problems into clear, actionable, and profitable solutions.

-This GitHub profile is a curated portfolio of my work.
-It showcases a range of projects that have delivered measurable business value, including reversing profit margin decline, reducing customer churn, and unlocking millions in cost savings.
+The repositories on this profile are a curated portfolio of my work, demonstrating how I apply these skills to solve practical business challenges.

 ---